ArnaudDuhamel/Portoflio-Data-Analysis/referenceGroupReportFall2023/README.md

 ## Recommendation

-The data above was used to recommend stakeholders at NTNU to increase the lab time for the course to at least 5 hours per week and the lecture time to at least 3 hours per week.
+The data analysis above was used to recommend stakeholders at NTNU to increase the lab time for the course to at least 5 hours per week and the lecture time to at least 3 hours per week.